Frequently asked questions

-Current students enrolled at Birmingham City University are eligible to apply to undertake a period of mobility.
-You will need to speak to your Course Director about the best time to undertake the proposed mobility.
-Undergraduate students will normally go during their second year.
-Contact your Course Director or Study Abroad / Erasmus Faculty Co-ordinator to check the best time for you to participate.
-Please note that if undergraduate students participate in a semester abroad, this must be undertaken in their second year of study.
+Current UG students enrolled at Birmingham City University are eligible to apply to undertake a period of mobility.
+You will need to speak to your Course Director or Faculty Mobility Coordinator about the best time to undertake the proposed mobility.
+Contact your Course Director or Faculty Mobility Coordinator to check the best time for you to participate.
+Please note that if UG students participate in a semester abroad, this must usually be undertaken in their second year of study.

 Please note, deadlines will apply each academic year.

 How long can I spend abroad?

 You must discuss your interest in participating in a mobility with your Course Director or Faculty Mobility Coordinator and obtain approval for your application.

 What if I don’t speak a foreign language?

 Don't let it put you off!
 Most of the courses we have links with abroad are taught in English.
 One of the main objectives of the going abroad is to improve linguistic ability so if you do decide to go abroad it is well worth considering learning a little bit of the basics before you travel.

 It may be worth checking whether the partner University offers any pre-sessional language courses.
 Although your classes will probably be taught in English, it will only enrich your experience to learn some of the local language!